ziqi-gavi-wang/ziqi-gavi-wang.github.io/_pages/about.md

 # 🔥 News
-- *2025.05.17*: &nbsp;🎉🎉🎉I was accepted into the Doctor of Philosophy in Biomedical Engineering Programme at the College of Design and Engineering at the National University of Singapore 🇸🇬🦁🏫 and received funding from the NUS RESEARCH SCHOLARSHIP.
+- *2025.05.17*: &nbsp;🎉🎉🎉I was accepted into the Doctor of Philosophy in Biomedical Engineering Programme at the College of Design and Engineering at the National University of Singapore🦁🏫 and received funding from the NUS RESEARCH SCHOLARSHIP.
 - *2024.10.25*: &nbsp;🎉🎉🎉My team and I won the special prize in the China Graduate Robot Innovation Design Competition and third place in the country.
 - *2024.06.30*: &nbsp;🎉🎉🎉My paper has been accepted for publication in the Proceedings of the 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024) as oral pitch and interactive presentation.